 The mortality rate is recorded per every 1,000th person of a population.
 For those under the age of one in Canada, the mortality rate was once 4.5 in 2015 and declined slightly to 4.4 in 2019.

 Children between the ages of 10-14 in 2015 only showed a 0.1 mortality rate, and since then, it's been consistent to 2019.
 There has been no decline or increase in the mortality rate for this age group.

-For the 15-19 years old's the mortality rate in 2015 was 0.3.
+For 15-19 years old's, the mortality rate in 2015 was 0.3.
 The mortality rate increased slightly throughout the years, but by 2019 it came back down to 0.3.
 People that are between 45-49 experience a slighter higher mortality rate than the previous age group.

 In 2015 the mortality rate was 1.8 and for over two years was holding steady at 1.9 before it declined again to 1.8.
 As you might realize, the older someone becomes, the higher the mortality rate.